GeoscienceAustralia/cloud/docs/_pages/failure_sub.md

 The key points are:

 1. Regularly back up your data.
+This could include [EBS snapshots](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSSnapshots.html), [RDS snapshots](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html), or sending database dumps to S3.
 1. Automate your backup process and alert when your backups fail.
 1. Regularly test your backup files.
 1. For critical data, consider backing up to a separate AWS account.